gort2014/getting_cleaning_data_project/codebook.md

 Step 4: Appropriately label the data set with descriptive variable names.
 - this is effectively asking to improve on the variable names in the features.txt file.
 Give it a shot!

 - According the the principles of tidy data, I have changed the labels in the raw data to make them more readable.
 I changed the names for the columns representing variables related to acceleration to contain the substring "Accelerometer".
 The units for all of these columns are in standard gravity units 'g'.
-This is also shown for each column below in the data dictionary.
 I have labeled the columns representing variables related to angular velocity so that the label contains the substring "Gyroscope".
 The units for all of these columns are in radians/second.
-This is shown for each column below in the data dictionary.
 Note: See the appendix below for a mapping between my intuitive naming conventions used to create a tidy dataset and the original column names used in the documetation at the link above.

 section 5: From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.
 - To quote from the assignment, the dataset must contain "the average of each variable for each activity and each subject," where the average and standard deviations are calculated from the raw dataset.
 As such, each row in the tidy dataset represents a unique {subject, activity} pair.
 There are 30 unique subjects and 6 unique activties, therefore there are 30 x 6 = 180 unique rows representing the unique {subject, activity} pairs.

 - Grouping by the 180 unique {subject, activity} pairs, calculate the mean and standard deviation of each of the 68 columns (66 columns with variable measurements on mean and standard deviation plus the subject column and the activity column).
 This is the final dataset